BharathMG/formvalidator-library/README.md

 formvalidator-library
 =====================

-This library can be used to validate almost any possible field in typical form in websites.
+This library can be used to validate almost any possible field in any form..